BCMA CONFERENCE 2021

 Nominee: Kirstin Clausen, formerly of the Britannia Mine Museum

-“For twenty years, Kirstin Clausen led the Museum with passion and diligence, from a rundown community museum to an award-winning centre of learning on environmental stewardship with notable exhibits, programs and historic restorations, all well suited to benefit from tourism so that the museum is financially self-sufficient.”
+“For twenty years, Kirstin Clausen led the Museum with passion and diligence, taking the Museum from a ‘rundown’ industrial community museum to an award-winning centre of learning on environmental stewardship with notable exhibits, programs and historic restorations, all well suited to benefit from tourism so that the museum is financially self-sufficient.”

 Nominee: Paul Crawford, Penticton Art Gallery

 “For more than 20 years, Paul Crawford has worked in the BC public art gallery sector to celebrate and amplify the voices of diverse artists.”